-At Soraya Hafez School, we are committed to ensuring that our school is a safe and positive learning environment.
+At Meadowlark School, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
 Our approach to student behaviour and conduct supports positive student choices and personal development by managing discipline through proactive, responsive and restorative strategies.

 The consequence for misbehavior will depend upon the severity and the number of repetitions of the behavior.
 In addition, the student's age, maturity and individual circumstances will be considered.

 Major offences are serious breaches of discipline i.e. fighting, opposition to authority, throwing dangerous objects (rocks, snowballs, etc.), stealing, abusive gestures, vandalism, continuous disruptive behavior, prank fire alarms, misuse of technology, etc. These offences will be dealt with by employing the consequence steps listed below.

-There are progressive interventions which may be taken in order to move forward with major offences: • Talk with the teacher and/or assistant principal/principal will document the misbehavior and phone home.
-Soraya Hafez School Student Rights and Responsibilities 2020-2021 13
+There are progressive interventions which may be taken in order to move forward with major offences: